<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>A poor education system, a society that does not know or value its history, that is excessively obsessed with capitalist growth and development, a society that allows hate and bigotry to fester unchallenged, is a society that can be made to give up its rights and its freedoms.</p>

-<p>The post <a href="https://blueprintsfc.org/ggsn-kb/insight-from-the-frontlines-india/">Insight from the frontlines &#8211; India</a> appeared first on <a href="https://blueprintsfc.org">Blueprints for Change</a>.</p>
+<p>The post <a href="https://blueprintsfc.org/ggsn-kb/insight-from-the-frontlines-india/">The Rise of Authoritarianism in India &#038; Impacts on NGOs/grassroots groups</a> appeared first on <a href="https://blueprintsfc.org">Blueprints for Change</a>.</p>

 ]]></description>